Getting Around Vegas: Why Your Transportation Strategy Matters

 That $15 ride from Bellagio to MGM Grand becomes $45-75 during peak surge.
 A $20 trip to Downtown hits $80+ on New Year's Eve.

-Rideshare Pickup Complications
+Afternoon surgeRideshare Pickup Complications

 The Casino Gauntlet

 Strip casinos force rideshare pickups to designated areas—never the front entrance.
-Expect to walk 5-15 minutes through the casino floor, then find the pickup zone (often in parking garages), then locate your specific vehicle among dozens.
+Expect to walk 5-15 minutes through the casino floor, find the pickup zone (often in parking garages), then locate your specific vehicle among dozens.

 Property-Specific Pickup Nightmares

-- MGM Grand: Massive property with confusing pickup locations
+Massive property, confusing pickup locations

-- Cosmopolitan: Pickup in parking garage, unclear signage
+Parking garage, unclear signage

 Rideshare Money-Saving Strategies